akhealth/DevSecOpsMvp/appservice/Security.md

 ## App Service Administration

-Azure permissions are managed via RBAC applied at a resource group and resource level.
+Azure permissions are managed via user-identities established in the Azure portal and RBAC applied at a resource group and resource level to grant those user-identities permissions.
 An App Service Plan, an App Service Deployment-slot and an App Service App are all resources within Azure and each can be secured via Azure RBAC.

+It is important to note that authentication and authorization for access to the business features of a specific App Service hosted application is a separate topic from App Service administration, and can be designed configured in a number of ways.

+In our prototyping efforts and this DevOps MVP, we are assuming that authentication is architecturally separated from the application to support single sign on.
+The App Service hosted application is then configured to receive the authenticated user-identity token with the request and to apply authorization rules native to the application to that user-identity for validating whether the user-identity has access to a specific application resource/feature.